SvenBrunk/oxideshop-user-documentation/releases/releases-70/oxid-eshop-700.rst

 * Support for WebP image format.

-  For more information, see :ref:`configuration/images:image generation and quality`.
+  For more information, see :ref:`configuration/images:Specifying the image quality`.

 * Updating Symfony components to version 6.